European Banking Supervision: Geographical scope

+ECB Banking Supervision

 The European Central Bank (ECB) has the leadership in European banking supervision.
 A strict administrative separation is foreseen between the ECB's monetary and supervisory tasks.
 However, final decision-making on both matters takes place in the same body: the Governing Council.

 The Governing Council is the main decision-making entity of the ECB.
 It comprises the members of the Executive Board of the European Central Bank and the governors of all national central banks of the Eurozone's member states.
 The Governing council is in charge, based on the opinion drafted by the Supervisory Board, of taking formal decisions with regards to its supervisory mandate.

-Supervisory Board

-The Supervisory board is organised by article 26 of the SSM regulation (Council regulation (EU) No 1024/2013).
-It is composed of all national supervisors participating in the SSM, a chair, vice-chair and four ECB representatives.
+The Supervisory Board is organised by article 26 of the SSM regulation (Council regulation (EU) No 1024/2013).
+It is composed of all national participating supervisors, a chair, vice-chair and four ECB representatives.
 These members meet every three weeks in order to draft supervisory decisions then submitted to the Governing Council.

-The composition of the Supervisory Board has been, over time, the following one: